Cardhouse Old Mastodon Otto EPS Links Cardhouse Tip Jar Cardhouse Tip Jar Default Shapes

 This is a system of disengagement.
 There are at least two channels on the Discord in which people are encouraged to leave "feedback and suggestions" and it seems obvious that almost nothing is acted on ever, quite the opposite: people speaking out about the systematic false bans are seeing their posts deleted, over and over.
 So what's the point?
 The point is, make a little mudhole for people to complain in, so it's all in one nice location that no one else bothers to read.
 You could at the very least make one web page that indicates what problems are being worked on, what problems are acknowledged.

 Briefly, perhaps one non-soak way of retaining the player base is creating a PVE mode.
-PVP players are very vocal about people even suggesting this, "IT'S PVPVE" "IT'S BORING" and "THE GAME WILL DIE IF PVE MODE AHH" and it's odd how many other games featuring a PVE mode and are doing well.
+PVP players are very vocal about people even suggesting this, "IT'S PVPVE" "IT'S BORING" and "THE GAME WILL DIE IF PVE MODE AHH" and it's odd how there are other games featuring a PVE mode that are doing well.
 There's an achievement on Steam: "Knock out 10 raiders."
 51.8% of players have done that.
 This includes people I've seen expressing their reluctance to PVP, they'll engage just because they don't want to lose their loot even though they know that means ABMM is going to throw them into PVP lobbies afterward.
 Between those people and the people who don't know about ABMM, you're over 50%, easy.
 Right, ABMM.
 Agression-based matchmaking.
 At first Embark denied it existed, then clucked about it, then denied it.
 With ABMM, I've been able to get runs of many, many rounds where everyone I encounter is friendly, we're all there just for everything non-pvp.
-Sometimes the ABMM will throw a PVPer or two in a PVE lobby.
-We're all PVE, so guess what happens.
-If the PVPer has two working brain cells, they can just go person to person, follow them a little bit, maybe even say they're friendly (this is a big thing in the game, lying as a game strategy, what larks), then shoot them when no one else is around and they're looting, for example.
+Sometimes the ABMM will throw a PVPer or two in a (formerly) all-PVE lobby.
+If the PVPer has two working brain cells, they can just go person to person, follow them a little bit, maybe even say they're friendly (this is a big thing in the game, players lying as a game strategy; lie-to-win ... what larks), then shoot them when no one else is around and they're looting, for example.
 They shoot you in the back, 90% of the time.
 Because it's easy.
 It's way easier than going up against an entire PVP lobby.
 If you're poor at PVP, where do you fit in an ecosystem with PVE/PVP lobbies?
 You go to the PVP lobby, and poor PVPers don't want to do that, so they complain.
 Or, If they only have one working brain cell, they start PVPing when there are a group of PVEers fighting the queen, let's say, and then all the PVEers who are not 100% PVEers turn with their various weapons and liquify the lone PVPer.
+There are videos of this happening.

 The game originally was just PVE.
 But the developers are a bunch of PVPers, so they found it "boring" ("IT'S BORING") and spent two or three years re-tooling it so PVP was a component of the game.
 The CEO has also said that PVP wasn't the focus of the game, it's just there to bring "tension."
 Which of course is horse puckey.
 There's no tension when I'm looting a crate in the corner of a closet and someone is standing at the door blasting me.
 "Oh hello do you need -- I'm dead."
 It's quick, and so far I've had the extreme fortune that of the ~15 times I've been knocked out, the PVPer hasn't said a thing to me.
 This is for a number of reasons, but again, grateful I don't have to listen to some racist squeaker as is happening on the regular.
 Lately I've been hitting the mute button when I get downed by a player, I don't need to be reminded of how much people suck ... plenty of that going around.